-As I stood directly opposite the tong operator, who, with sledgehammer in hand, was preparing to loosen up the joint in the tubing, I thought about how nice it is to have God’s protection.
+As I stood directly opposite the tong operator, who, sledgehammer in hand, was preparing to loosen up the tubing joint, I thought about how nice it is to have God’s protection.
 Just then, a mighty blow from the sledgehammer connected with my stomach instead of the tubing.
 I thought I was going to die that day!
 After a few minutes, my breath came easier but my thoughts were still reeling.
 How could this be?
 Wasn’t I just thinking about God and His protection?
 Why did He let this happen to me—especially since I was in the process of acknowledging His intervention in my life?

-The realization that I actually had been protected came slowly, because in the immediate aftermath I felt anything but protected.
+The realization that I actually had been protected came slowly because, in the immediate aftermath, I felt anything but protected.
 However, the reality of the situation was that if the blow from the sledgehammer had landed any lower, my pelvis would have been shattered!
-An accident that would surely have caused severe injury instead resulted only in bruising.
-As the bruising healed, I began to understand the lessons that this experience contained.
+Such an accident would surely have caused severe injury, but what happened instead resulted only in bruising.
+As the bruises healed, I began to understand the lessons from this experience.

 God’s desire is to protect His sons and daughters (Matthew 23:37).
-Through His law we are guided in the paths of life (Psalms 119:97–105), which, when followed, keep one from the pitfalls of life and allow us to escape the trouble that lies ahead that shall come upon the whole world (cf. Revelation 3:10).
+Through His law, we are guided in the paths of life (Psalm 119:97–105), which, when followed, keep us from pitfalls and allow us to escape the trouble ahead that will come upon the whole world (cf. Revelation 3:10).

 This coming time of trouble is described as being worse than anything that has ever occurred from the beginning of the world up until this time (Matthew 24:21).
 This paints a very dark picture when you consider all the savagery that has taken place down through time.
 It is indeed unsettling to realize that there is a period ahead that is worse than the bleak days of WWI and WWII.
 Having personally toured a Nazi concentration camp, I shudder to think of a time worse than that.